 Staying connected to those you love in an emergency can do a lot for your mood and help you get through it without worry.

 CB radios can be very affordable and you don’t need a license to have or operate one.
 A general price range for a mobile mount is $50-$150, and up to $250 for a handheld portable AM/single band CB radio.
-Mobile mounts can be used off of your car’s 12v electrical system or a small motorcycle battery.
+Mobile mounts can be used off of your car’s 12v electrical system or small motorcycle batteries.
 Their range can be anywhere from 1-15 miles.

 There can be some disadvantages to CB radios as well.
 Transmission can leak into other electronic devices.
 Antennas can be very large for home bases or vehicles.
 Smaller antennas can be bought, but tend to drastically reduce the CB range.